 Who will pay for this test?
 Does my insurance cover it?
 Is it free?

-- Testing at the UNL on-campus COVID-19 testing site is free to UNL students, faculty and staff.
+- Testing is free to UNL students, faculty and staff.
 No insurance is needed to register and have the test administered.

 Can I get tested somewhere else?